 One of the best things you can do for your loved ones is to make sure they are protected and secure.

-Whether you go with a term or a whole plan, deciding on a life insurance policy is no easy task.
-All plans take into account your age, health and financial standing (i.e., debts, expenses and assets), and you need to anticipate any expenses that may arise for your beneficiaries in the coming years, such as education and housing.
+Whether you go with a term or a whole policy, all plans take into account your age, health and financial standing (i.e., debts, expenses and assets), and you need to anticipate any expenses that may arise for your beneficiaries in the coming years, such as education and housing.
 These are all major factors in making any policy decisions, and in the end, the most accurate way to determine which plan fits your budget and your expected needs is to compare the long-term costs of all your options.

 Truth be told, life insurance offers such mutability that you have seemingly endless ways to fit a policy into your lifestyle.
-While we have isolated term and whole plans individually, oftentimes the best approach for consumers is to start out with term and convert it to a whole policy when the time is right.
-You could even purchase both at the same time, allowing you the opportunity to take advantage of the best aspects of each plan.
-It truly depends on your situation.
-Life insurance is a very personal topic to many and likely among the most subjective financial decisions one can make.
-Before you commit to any plan, consider reaching out to a qualified professional for assistance in assessing your options.
+Oftentimes the best approach for consumers is to start out with term and convert it to a whole policy when the time is right.
+But before you commit to any plan, consider reaching out to a qualified professional for assistance in assessing your options.

 Did this help you to learn more about the difference between term vs. whole life insurance?
 Tell us in the comments.